|Follow PSU Women's Soccer:||Follow @PennStateWSOC|

 Her transition to Penn State was quite smooth as the 2007 team finished 18-4-2, including a 9-1-0 mark in conference play, and was ranked 12th in the final NSCAA poll of the season.

-As of January 2009, Walsh was appointed as a member of the Panel of Instructors and Lecturers for FIFA Courses.
+As of January 2009, Dambach was appointed as a member of the Panel of Instructors and Lecturers for FIFA Courses.
 In addition, she was appointed as the Chairman of the Women’s Technical Committee for the period of January 1, 2009 to June 30, 2011.

-The head coach at Harvard University as well as the U.S. Under-17 team prior to her hiring at Penn State, Walsh has consistently been active among the coaching ranks both at the Division I level and the U.S. Youth National Team program for nearly a decade.
-Prior to her time with the Crimson, she was part of a Florida State staff that led the Seminoles to one of its most successful year to date.
+The head coach at Harvard University as well as the U.S. Under-17 team prior to her hiring at Penn State, Dambach has consistently been active among the coaching ranks both at the NCAA Division I level and the U.S. Youth National Team program for nearly a decade.
+Prior to her time with the Crimson, she was part of a Florida State staff that led the Seminoles to one of its most successful years to date.
 FSU joined Penn State in the 2005 Women’s Soccer College Cup, with both programs reaching the national semifinals.

-As head coach, Walsh led the Big Green to back-to-back Ivy League co-championships in 2000 and 2001.
+As head coach, Dambach led the Big Green to back-to-back Ivy League co-championships in 2000 and 2001.
 Her squad was ranked in the NSCAA’s top 25 each year, rising as high as No. 13 in 2001.
 In her three seasons as head coach, Dartmouth was invited to the NCAA Tournament each season and reached the round of 16 twice.
 All three of her teams earned the NSCAA’s Academic Team Award.

 A high school All-American at Lower Moreland, she was also a member of the U.S. Under-17 National Team.

-Walsh earned her Bachelor of Science degree with a concentration in biology from William & Mary in 1997.
+Dambach earned her Bachelor of Science degree with a concentration in biology from William & Mary in 1997.
 The Huntingdon Valley, Pa., native holds an NSCAA Advanced National Degree and a USSF “A” Coaching License.